Battle of Guadalajara: Analysis

-The minimal success of the Italian offensive demonstrated the vulnerability of massed armoured advances in unfavourable terrain and against a coherent infantry defence.
-The French General Staff, in harmony with existing beliefs in the French Army, concluded that mechanized troops were not the decisive element of modern warfare and continued to shape their military doctrine accordingly.
-A notable exception to this view was Charles de Gaulle.
-The Germans escaped this conclusion by incorrectly dismissing the Guadalajara failure being the product of leadership and planning.
-The German attaché in service at the CTV command during the battle, anyway, had words of praise for the combat attitude of the Italian troops.
+The minimal success of the Italian offensive demonstrated the vulnerability of massed armored advances in unfavorable terrain and against a coherent infantry defense.
+The French General Staff, in harmony with existing beliefs in the French Army, concluded that mechanized troops were not decisive in modern warfare and continued to shape military doctrine accordingly.
+An exception was Charles de Gaulle.
+The Germans incorrectly ascribed the Guadalajara failure to leadership and planning.
+The German attaché to the CTV praised the combat attitude of the Italian troops.

-In truth, both views had some merit: armoured forces were largely ineffective against prepared defences organized in depth; in adverse weather, and without proper air support, the result was disaster (Italian strategists failed to consider these variables).
-But the German assessment noted the deficiencies in Italian weaponry, planning, and organization that contributed to their defeat at Guadalajara.
-In particular, their vehicles and tanks had lacked the technical quality and their leaders the determination necessary to effect the violent breakthroughs characteristic of later German blitzkrieg tactics.
+In truth, both views have merit: armoured forces were largely ineffective against deep prepared defenses; in adverse weather, and without enough air support, the result was disaster (Italian strategists failed to consider these variables).
+But the German assessment noted the deficiencies in Italian weaponry, planning, and organization that contributed to the defeat at Guadalajara.
+In particular, vehicles and tanks lacked the technical quality, and leaders the determination, to effect the violent breakthroughs characteristic of later German blitzkrieg tactics.

+Re-organisation of the CTV

+After the battle, the Italian corps was given a badly needed re-organisation - according to Gooch, at the time of Guadalajara it was "a motley crew", 25% of whom had criminal records and 15% were over forty years old.
+The corps commander was sacked and replaced, two Black Shirt divisions were dissolved, 3,700 troops were returned to Italy as unfit, discipline (which had become "very relaxed") was improved, and instructions were issued to division commanders on fighting a modern combined arms war.
+Also, Mussolini from December 1937 ruled the CTV should no longer be used in attrition battles - where there was the risk of units breaking due to exhaustion or weight of losses - and could only be committed in decisive battles.
+After these improvements and changes in doctrine, the combat performance of the CTV improved, and Guadalajara was to be the only major defeat for Italy in the Spanish Civil War.